aolszowka/VisualStudioSolutionUpdater/README.md

     * Note that this tool now uses a hard-coded GUID for the "Dependencies" solution folder (if an existing one does not exist); see the Hacking Section for more information.
 * Add all additional projects into this Solution Folder

-Currently this tool **WILL NOT** add Configuration information to the Solution; you are still REQUIRED to manually open the solution to blow this information in.
+This tooling will try to emulate the default Visual Studio behavior with regards to Configuration Information which is: When a new project is added, it is added to ALL Solution Configurations with a default to build.
+If this is not desired behavior then you need to manually edit the solution file within Visual Studio.

 ## Usage
 ```